Kirtanmojidra/PortFolioWeb/README.md

 ## 💼 Projects

 ### 🔧 BlogToHeaven - Full Stack Blogging Website
 **Description:** BlogToHeaven is a blogging platform designed to help users create and manage their own blogs effortlessly.
-Built with simplicity and user-friendliness in mind, it offers a clean and intuitive interface for seamless blogging experiences.
+Built with simplicity and user-friendliness in mind, it offers a clean and intuitive interface for seamless blogging experiences
 **Tech used:** HTML, CSS, JS, Tailwind, Djnago, QuillJS(WYSIWYG editor) [View on GitHub](https://github.com/Kirtanmojidra/BlogToHeaven)